 - 1/4 teaspoon fine grain sea salt

 - 1/4 teaspoon ground cinnamon

 - 2 tablespoons raisins (optional)

-- Preheat toaster oven to 350 F and lightly oil your cookie sheet or line it with a toaster oven silpat.
+Preheat toaster oven to 350 F and lightly oil your cookie sheet or line it with a toaster oven silicone baking mat.

 - In a food processor (I used a mini chopper) combine dates, coconut oil, maple syrup and almond milk.
 Pulse until mixture is well combined, there will be small pieces of dates visible (that’s okay it does not need to be smooth).
 Add flax meal, spelt flour, oats, baking soda, salt and cinnamon.
 Pulse until mixture combines into dough, you may need to stop the processor and scrape the sides once to make sure all flour is incorporated.
 Carefully remove the blade and stir raisins into dough.

 - Form dough into two large balls.
 They do not spread while baking so you will need to gently flatten them with your hand or using the bottom of a glass dipped in flour.